 The coral reefs along the Marsa Alam coast are a real treasure trove for the diver.
-Here you can get close to spinner dolphins, bottle nose dolphins, turtles, several species of shark, bumphead parrotfish and the enchanting but endangered Dugong "sea cow," not to mention the myriad varieties of colourful coral.
+Here you can get close to spinner dolphins, bottle nose dolphins, green turtles, hawksbill turtles, several species of shark and the enchanting but endangered Dugong (sea cow), not to mention the myriad varieties of colourful corals and fish.

 These reefs are mostly free from the environmental damage suffered by some further north.
-And whereas the dive sites near Sharm and Hurghada suffer from over crowding, the Marsa Alam sites, being further from the larger resorts, can be enjoyed without having to constantly bump into other divers.
+And whereas the dive sites near Sharm and Hurghada suffer from overcrowding, the Marsa Alam sites, being further from the larger resorts, can often be enjoyed without having to constantly bump into other divers.

 The shallow surf free waters in the bay are also an excellent location to see large turtles.
 These suprisingly large animals are usually happy to allow divers to approach close to them, which makes for a great photo opportunity.
 They are often accompanied by remora fish which cling to their shells and help to remove parasites as they feed.